“Is my flying going to break some drone regulation and get me fined or sent to jail?”

 This article is not going to be exhaustive in listing EVERY drone regulation that would apply to your drone operations.
 I’m going to cover the drone regulations which apply to the majority of Americans.
 Once again, contact a competent attorney before flying so as to make sure your flight is legal.

-Federal Aviation Regulations’ Drone Regulations
+A. Federal Aviation Regulations’ Drone Regulations

 Multiple parts of the Federal Aviation Regulations (“FARs”) could apply to your drone flight but the 4 common areas of regulations are Part 47, Part 48, Part 101, and Part 107.